 Similarly, ASC 842 defines a lease: a contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.

-Thus, while not identical in how they define the object of a lease, the standards do agree that a right to use an asset for a period of time, any period of time (whether specified or not), is a lease.
+Thus, while not identical in how they define the object of a lease, the standards do agree that a right to use an asset for a period of time, any period of time, whether specified or not, is a lease.

-As outlined in IFRS 15 5.a | ASC 842-20-25-2, lease accounting is mandatory only if the term exceed one year.
+As outlined in IFRS 15 5.a | ASC 842-20-25-2, lease accounting is mandatory only if the term exceeds one year.

-IFRS 16.5.b includes a second exception for low valued assets.
+IFRS 16.5.b includes a second exception for low-valued assets.

 ASC 842 does not provide a similar exception.

 Note: it is also possible for an agreement to specify an indefinite term.
-However, as this is common mostly with real-estate, illustrations of how to account for this type of agreement are provided in the real-estate section below.
+However, as this is common mostly with real estate, illustrations of how to account for this type of agreement are provided in the real estate section below.

 1/1/X1, ABC "rented" an automobile for one year while XYZ "leased" an identical vehicle for 12 months.